ProfessionalsDaniel J. Howley

 - US Airways in connection with the antitrust review of its $17 billion merger with American Airlines and the related litigation filed by the United States Department of Justice and several state attorneys general;

 - The Pasha Group in its acquisition of Horizon Lines’ Hawaii cargo service;

 - AK Steel Holding Corp. in connection with several antitrust class action complaints, alleging a conspiracy among steel manufacturers to reduce output;

 - The U.S. Treasury in connection with the bailout of General Motors and Chrysler; and

 - Microsoft Corp. in connection with its acquisition of Yahoo!'s search business and subsequent partnership agreement with Yahoo!.

 Dan received a J.D. from the University of Pennsylvania Law School and an undergraduate degree in Electrical Engineering and Physics from Duke University.
 He has been named a “Rising Star” in Washington, D.C., by Super Lawyers Magazine multiple times and has been recognized in The Legal 500 for his “excellent” work on merger control matters.
-He has authored multiple articles and memos on antitrust topics such as merger litigation strategy and patent reverse payment settlement agreements.
+He has authored multiple articles and speeches on antitrust topics such as merger litigation strategy and patent reverse payment settlement agreements.